swaptacular/swpt_accounts/protocol.rst

-  * The balance on the debtor's account is allowed to go negative, as long as it does not exceed the configured ``negligible_amount`` (with a negative sign) for the account.
+  * The balance on the debtor's account is allowed to go negative, as long as it does not exceed the configured ``negligible_amount`` for the account (with a negative sign).
+This gives debtors agents the option to reliably restrict the total amount that a debtor is allowed to issue.

   * Interest is not accumulated on the debtor's account.